 The questions go unanswered, but moving the case along prevails.
-If the judge had rejected the plea, she would have had to start the whole case over, and nobody wanted that.
+If the judge had

 Practitioners seem to be at a loss for appropriate responses when offenders and their victims reunite after violence, perhaps indicating that the system is scripted to work better when victims decide to separate from their abusers.
 It seems to not have a clear means of ensuring the safety of victims who stay with their abusers.
 In the Belknap case, the defendant and the victim live together and, even though he has assaulted her many times, they have long-term plans together.
 Amanda has told the probation officer she wants Eric to move with her to another city.